neverset123/YWHome/_posts/2020-04-25-TensorFlow Autoencoder.md

 ![](https://raw.githubusercontent.com/neverset123/cloudimg/master/Img20200425184415.png)
 in variational autoencoder the original input is not encoded to one vector rather two vectors-mean and standard variation, so that with these two parameter new hidden vector can be created to be decoded into augmented data

+### evaluation of compression quality
+the quality can be evaluated with random forest algorithm by comparing the prediction accuracy between original data and compressed data